Ranchero-Software/NetNewsWireHelp/pages/account-stats.markdown

 @title How to View Account Stats
 @template page.html

-On the Mac, choose Window > Account Stats to open the window.
+On your Mac, choose Window > Account Stats to open the window.
 You’ll see something like this:

 ![Screenshot of the Account Stats window](images/mac-account-stats.png)